lionheart1022/Bet-Game-API-Flask/README.md

 and add `id` parameter (either in GET-style or POST-style) containing that value.
 This might help with some libraries which fail with urls containing spaces and special characters.

+Also you can use `me` alias which means «player currently logged in».

 ### POST /players
 Player registration.